 Before you request an FTA waiver, there are several factors that you should consider.
-First, you can only receive relief from penalties for one tax period or year.
+First, you can only receive help with penalties for one tax period or year.
 If there are two years where you meet the qualifications for abatement, you will receive your waiver for the earlier year, which means penalties for the later year would still apply.
-You can then apply for relief for these penalties for reasonable cause or some other provision.
+You can then apply for back tax assistance for these penalties for reasonable cause or some other provision.

 Second, if you have already paid your penalties but qualify for abatement, you can request a refund.
 If you’re interested in requesting a refund, you can file IRS Form 843 (Claim for Refund and Request for Abatement).
 Third, it is possible to appeal the decision if your FTA waiver is denied.
 At the end of the appeal process, it is possible your waiver will be approved, and your penalties abated.

 While filing an FTA waiver is a good decision if you’re dealing with tax penalties, you should only request abatement after your back taxes have been fully paid.
-Outstanding tax debt can cause your penalties to accrue, so if you have your penalties waived before your debt is paid, you’ll just end up facing more penalties in the future.
+Outstanding back taxes can cause your penalties to accrue, so if you have your penalties waived before your back taxes are paid, you’ll just end up facing more penalties in the future.

 One of the most common questions that people have about IRS penalty abatement is how long the process takes.
 The great thing about the first-time penalty abatement program is that you will receive your decision instantly if you request the abatement by phone.
 You will have to wait a few weeks, however, for your confirmation letter.

 If you request first-time penalty abatement by letter, you can expect a longer wait.
 In general, the IRS will reach a decision about your penalties within two to three months after receiving your letter.